jassecurity/Google-Cybersecurity-Cert/Foundations-of-Cybersecurity/module-01.md

 ### Security Careers
 There’s more to this world than just “hackers” or “IT guys.”
-Red teams, blue teams, SOC analysts, forensic investigators, compliance analyst.
+Red teams, blue teams, SOC analysts, forensic investigators, compliance analyst, cloud security engineers.
 I **don’t know yet where I fit**, but at least I know the terrain now.
 Hoping real-world projects give me clarity.

 ---